Nyandoya/COVID19_Tracker/README.md

 3. Interactive widgets function as expected ✅
 4. CSV file loads from correct path ✅
 5. Export commands produce valid PDF/HTML ✅

-**Recommended Dataset Note:**
-The analysis uses a static dataset snapshot from 2023-01-01.
-For updated analysis, download the latest data from Our World in Data and update the CSV file.

-This README provides complete setup instructions while highlighting the project's technical and analytical aspects.
-The notebook has been verified to run error-free when following these instructions.